tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 Main
 ---

-With all that out of the way, we can start on the actual program itself.
+With all that out of the way, we can start on the program itself.
 The top-level entry point, `main`, only has two responsibilities: get the current configuration and run the application with that configuration.

 {% highlight hs %}